ironcodev/locustjs-base/README.md

 ```

 ## `set(obj: any, path: string, value: any): object`
-This function sets a value on an object based on a given property path.
+This function sets a value on an object based on a given `path`.
 The source object is affected.

 ```javascript
 let obj = { }